Medically Reviewed By:

 There are many reasons young people begin using addictive substances.
 Peer pressure is a common reason, but you, as a parent, can limit its influence with the correct conversation.
 According to the National Institute on Drug Abuse (NIDA), there are five common reasons that teens will pick up drugs.

 - Attempt to fit in – Social influence can be a nasty push towards substance use.
-Many teens who begin using addictive substances do so because their peers are using, or they think that their peers are using.
+Many teens who begin using addictive substances do so because their peers are using them or think that their peers are using them.

 - To try and feel good – Once your child has used an addictive substance, their brain is not the same.
 Drugs chemically rewire the brain crave the euphoric feeling that drugs create.
 They will likely seek out the drug to continue those feel-good feelings.

 - Feel better about certain feelings – It is common for young adults to face mental health problems such as depression, anxiety, or just become overwhelmed with stress.
 For some, drugs are an escape from those feelings.
 Additionally, if home life is not so safe, they will begin using drugs.
 There is a clear connection between child abuse and addiction.